What is an MRI scan?

-- Continue to take medication as normal
+- continue to take medication as normal

 On the day of your appointment

-Epworth Medical Imaging accepts cash, cheque, EFTFOS, MasterCard and Visa for payment on the day.
-If you have provided your bank details to Medicare, we can lodge Medicare claims electronically so as your Medicare rebate is direct deposited into your bank account.
+Epworth Medical Imaging accepts cash, cheque, EFTFOS, MasterCard and Visa for on-the-day payment.
+If you have provided your bank details to Medicare, claims can be lodged electronically to ensure that your Medicare rebate is deposited directly into your bank account.

 Pensioner Concession, Health Care, Commonwealth Seniors Health and Department of Veterans’ Affairs Gold cardholders will be bulk-billed for all Medicare-eligible outpatient items.
 Some surgical procedures and scans that are not covered under the Medicare Benefits Schedule may incur an out-of-pocket cost.
 Our staff will inform you of costs prior to your examination.
 Please present your Medicare card and any concession cards to reception on arrival.